Nameless9000/CircuitMaker2/README.md

 ```

 ## Modules:
-Currently there are the "Memory" and "Plexers" modules (may be out of date at time of reading), they can be used to auto-generate things like Registers.
+Currently there are the Memory, Plexers, Arithmetic, and Fun modules (may be out of date at time of reading), they can be used to auto-generate things like Registers.
 If you would like a full list of what you can do then you can view the header files (*.hpp) inside `/Development/SDK`

 An example of using one: